 The Holy Child Orphanage was established by the Sisters of St John of God in 1941, in Broome.
-School-aged Aboriginal girls and 'working girls' were accommodated there.
-Girls and young people were placed by their families and by the Department of Native Affairs.
+School-aged Aboriginal girls and young women who were working were accommodated there.
+Girls and young women were placed by their families and by the Department of Native Affairs.

 From 1942 to 1945, during World War II, Holy Child Orphanage moved to Beagle Bay, as Broome had been declared a military town and women and children were not permitted to live there.